Stabilization of Bounded Cohomology for Classical Groups: Acyclicity of the Stiefel complex

 \begin{exmpl} Since $\Delta(0) = \{\emptyset\}$ we have $\scD_0 \cong \clP$.
-For $l = 1$ we read off from \autoref{fig:thepicture} that the 0- and 1-skeleton of $\Delta(1)$ are respectively, hence $\scD_1$ will be the configuration space of all vertices in $\BX$ subjected to the constraints given by the edges in $\Delta(1)$.
+For $l = 1$ we read off from \autoref{fig:thepicture} that the collection of 0- and 1-simplices of $\Delta(1)$ are respectively, hence $\scD_1$ will be the configuration space of all vertices in $\BX$ subjected to the constraints given by the edges in $\Delta(1)$.
 One verifies that $\scD_1$ is in bijection with the set These are precisely the conditions imposed on the parameters $(p_0,t,s)$ in Formula \eqref{eq:heuristics2} from our heuristic discussion! \end{exmpl}

 \begin{rem} There is an alternative way to think of the configuration space $\scD_l$ which will become important later.
 By definition, every element of $\scD_l$ is a simplicial map $t$ from $\Delta(l)$ to $\BX$.
 Restricting to vertices we thus obtain a map $\mathrm{res}(t) := t|_{\clP^{\Delta_0(l)}} : \Delta_0(l) \to \clP = \BX_0$.
 Since $t$ is simplicial, the restriction $\mathrm{res}(t)$ is contained in the subset